-Today you first start with some short ascent, but then its 35km mostly downhill through the lush green Galician countryside, with dense woods.
-On your way the monastery of Samos, which was founded in the 6th century but was continuously reformed (in the 18th century for the last time).
+Today you start with a short ascent, but the next 35km will be mostly downhill through dense woods and the lush green Galician countryside.
+On your way today you encounter the Monastery of Samos, which was founded in the 6th century and was continuously renovated (in the 18th century for the last time).

 Villages along the way: Fonfría, Triacastela

-During this long day there you will accomplish a total ascent of 725m, but never more then 200m on one climb; often less.
-The landscape is rural and entertaining, because continuously changing and there are plenty of villages with café’s and restaurants where you can share experiences with fellow pilgrims.
+During this long day you will accomplish a total ascent of 600 m, but never more then 200m on one climb; often less.
+The landscape is rural and entertaining; continuously changing and with plenty of villages, café’s and restaurants where you can share experiences with fellow pilgrims.
 To reach the charming rural hotel for tonight you’ll have to make a small detour near Palas de Rei.

 Villages along the way: Portomarín, Hospital da Cruz